cansik/multiview-3d-keypoint-detection/README.md

                         media-pipe-pose).
   --resolution RESOLUTION
                         Render resolution for each view pass (default: 512).
+  --infinite-ray        Send ray through mesh to infinity and use average of
+                        intersections (default: False)
   --generator {wrap3}   Generator methods for output generation (default:
                         wrap3).
   --config CONFIG       Path to the configuration JSON file.